Lightening in Pregnancy – When Does Baby Drop & Signs

 Signs of Lightening in Pregnancy

 Each case of pregnancy is unique; the time of lightening and the signs that may accompany it will vary.
-However, if you are wondering what it feels like when the baby drops, the indications given below will help you identify it:
+However, if you are wondering what it feels like when the baby drops, the given below are signs the baby has dropped:

 1. Frequent Urination